WEEK IN REVIEW

 Other budget highlights include more than $800 million for border security, twice what the state allocated for 2014 and 2015.
 The Senate budget would also end diversions from the state transportation fund.
 Past budgets have used this money to pay for things ranging from state trooper pay raises to filling budget shortfalls, but the current budget plan would put all that money, about $1.2 billion, towards transportation costs.
 Road and highway funding would also get a boost of $2.6 billion from the Rainy Day Fund approved by voters in the last election and a one-time use of $1.2 billion of motor vehicle sales tax funds.

 The Senate Finance Committee began public hearings on the budget Wednesday, and has already scheduled hearings through the end of February.
 At these hearings, the committee will hear requests from state agencies, recommendations from state budget analysts, as well as take public testimony on where budget priorities should lie.

 Also this week, the Senate Natural Resources and Economic Development committee got an update on the implementation of the statewide water plan.
 Voters approved funding the plan with $2 billion from the Rainy Day Fund in 2013, and that money will be used to raise $27 billion for future water projects.
 Texas Water Development Board Chair Carlos Rubinstein told members that his agency has already started taking applications from regional water authorities who want to use these funds, and will began evaluating these applications in March.
 Rubinstein said that his agency predicts funding up to $800 million in regional projects per year for the next 10 years.

-The Senate will reconvene Friday, June 21 at 1:30 p.m.
+The Senate will reconvene Monday, February 2 at 2 p.m.